-Many websites can scan reviews of a particular Amazon product using their own algorithm to detect fake reviews and offer more information about the reviews.
-These services aren't 100% correct every time, but they can give you a good idea of what you are dealing with before investigating a product for fake reviews.
+Many websites can scan reviews of a particular Amazon product using their algorithm to detect fake reviews and offer more information about them.
+These services aren’t 100% correct every time, but they can give you a good idea of what you are dealing with before investigating a product for fake reviews.

-Like products, Fakespot also gives a rating to the product's seller based on all listed products.
+Like products, Fakespot also gives the product’s seller a rating based on all listed products.
 If the seller often buys fake reviews for his products, then Fakespot can tell you whether the seller is trustable or not.
-If both the seller and the product have a bad rating, it's almost confirmed that the reviews are rigged.
+If both the seller and the product have a bad rating, it’s almost confirmed that the reviews are rigged.

 You can also install the Fakespot Chrome extension if you want more intuitive access.

-As you may have guessed, thereviewindex doesn't help detect fake reviews; it actually detects fake reviewers.
-So if you find a high number of alerts in the spam section, then that means fake reviewers are reviewing that product.
+As you may have guessed, thereviewindex doesn’t help detect fake reviews; it actually detects fake reviewers.
+So fake reviewers review that product if you find many alerts in the spam section.

 The website also has a Review Summary section that does a fantastic job of creating custom categories out of review content to learn about different aspects of the product.
 For example, it will categorize reviews by compatibility, ease of use, space, reliability, durability, price, return, and even specific built-in features of the product.